-Front Panel Menu Reference SCPI Command
+Front Panel SCPI Command

 Select System\BBR\Status SYST:BBR:STAT?

 A message displays the BBR status.
 Returns true if the BBR is logging.

-When the BBR drive has been removed from the access port on the bottom of the chassis, the status message indicates: "BBR is enabled but drive was not detected.
+When the BBR drive has been removed from an instrument, the status message indicates: "BBR is enabled but drive was not detected.
 If removed, disable to stop error messages".
-To disable subsequent self-test errors and remove the BBR option from the instrument's option list, press the Disable button that appears on the display.
+To disable subsequent self-test errors and remove the BBR accessory from the instrument's option list, press the Disable button that appears on the display.
 The status message will then indicate "BBR is not installed".